School trip dad's tweet turmoil 'made up'

 Another replied: "It was hilarious, you don't need to be sorry.
 It rang true to every parent who has been on a school trip!"

-Mr Smith, who has since deleted his account, has declined requests for interviews.
+Mr Smith, who deleted his account but has since reinstated it, has declined requests for interviews.